- What is Cellulite?

 Over a six month time period the appearance of cellulite and 'skin waviness' was reduced in over one hundred normal weight and overweight women.

-Skin density was also improved significantly.
+Skin density was also improved.

 Hydrolysed collagen is available in supplement form.